madminer-tool/madminer/README.md

  `install mg5amc_py8_interface`.
 - Delphes.
 Again, you can (but this time you don't have to) install it from the MadGraph command line interface with `install Delphes`.

+*(These tools currently have a bug: the MG-Pythia interface and Delphes currently do not keep track of additional weights that are in the LHE file.
+This is not a big deal, MadMiner now offers an option to extract these weights from the LHE file.
+Alternatively, there is a unofficial patch for these tools that solves these issues.
+It is available upon request.)*

 Finally, Delphes can be replaced with another detector simulation, for instance a full detector simulation based with Geant4.
 In this case, the user has to implement code that runs the detector simulation, calculates the observables,